 Both ipsi- and contralateral projections (“ipsi-contra”) - Two cells had axons with both ipsilateral and contralateral projections (Fig. 2C, 3A, ipsi-contra).
 Integrator cells from this group were located more lateral to the cells from ipsi-only group.
 The ipsilateral projections resembled the axons of ipsi-only group cells (Fig. 3A), with similar tilt in the rostro-caudal axis.
 In both cells, another neurite crossed the midline.
 We infer that this neurite is a putative contralaterally projecting axon.
 This cannot be confirmed with certainty, because its presynaptic sites are on the contralateral side of the hindbrain, outside the imaged volume.
 Our inference is based on a number of cues as mentioned previously.
 In both cases, the midline cross-over happened at locations that were ventral to the cells somata.
 On average the axons (ipsi+putative contra) were 270m long and the dendrites were 400m long.
 Cells in this group arborized over 4.3% of the total volume (Sup.
 Fig. 4A,B,C).

 Contralateral projection only (“contra-only”) - Eight cells located at the caudal most extent of the imaged volume, contained exclusively contralaterally projecting putative axons (Fig. 3A, contra only).
-Like the axons in the ipsi-only group, the putative contralateral axons did not emerge as axons, but started as a neurite with postsynaptic sites, that became axonal.
+Like the axons in the ipsi-only group, the putative contralateral axons did not emerge as axons, but started as a neurite with postsynaptic sites [more], that became axonal.
 However, unlike the ipsi-only group, the axon initiation site was much closer to the somata.
-On average, the axon initiation site was 12.896.07:m from the somata, which is significantly shorter than the axon initiation site for the ipsi-only group (p<0.0003, ttest).
+On average, the axon initiation site was 12.896.07:m from the somata, which is significantly shorter than the axon initiation site for the ipsi-only group (p<0.0003, ttest). [my ref checks]

 The average dendritic length was 290:µµ, and the arbor volume of these dendrites was significantly smaller than the dendritic arbors of ipsi-only group, ipsi-contra group combined (p<0.003, ttest).
 The average diameter of dendrites significantly larger than the diameter of the axons (Fig. 3B, , ttest), and that diameter of the contra-only cells was significantly smaller to the ipsi-only group (Fig. 3B, p<0.005, ttest).
 Cells in this group arborized over 7.2% of the total volume (Sup.
 Fig. 4A,B,C).